feedbase/feedbase/README.md

 Feedbase factors the oracle workflow into several modular components:

-- A `sensor` is anything that provides signed data, providing an attestation about some real-world value.
+- An `oracle` is anything that publishes signed data, providing an attestation about some real-world value.
+A `primary oracle` is when the data *source* signs the message.
+A `secondary oracle` is a node that takes data from an existing source which publishes unsigned data, and signs it.
-- A `relay` is anything that takes a signed message from a sensor, and submits it to a Receiver.
+- A `relay` is anything that takes a signed message from an oracle, and submits it to that oracle's on-chain `receiver`.
 Note that an end user's browser is a perfectly valid relay.
+The user's frontend relays the value on demand, and the user pays for gas only when the value is needed on-chain.
 - A `receiver` is a contract that takes a signed message, verifies the signature, then records the value in the feedbase contract.
-One example is the BasicReceiver contract in this repo.
+One example is the `BasicReceiver` contract in this repo.
 Another example could be a contract that interprets Coinbase's signed price data, verifies the signature, and pushes it to feedbase.
 We encourage using a Receiver contract to keep a persistent oracle identity while still allowing key rotations.
 - An `adapter` is a contract that takes some existing on-chain data source, and pushes the data into feedbase, where it can utilize the network effect of various combinators.
 Two examples of adapters could be a Chainlink adapter, which pays LINK and ETH gas costs to copy data from the Chainlink oracle network, or a Uniswap TWAP adapter, which pays gas fees to copy Uniswap TWAP values.
 - A `combinator` is a contract that pulls some values from the core feedbase contract, and pushes some aggregated result.
 The most familiar example is a `Medianizer`.
 Another example is a TWAP of other feedbase values.